You can never be the same person 1 year in to marriage…2 years…3 years, and counting.

 So instead of castigating him for not spending so much time with you, celebrate that change.
 Support him and cheer him on.

-- To achieve a good difference, you have to be start off first.
+- To achieve a good change, you have to be start off first.
 BE DIFFERENT FIRST!
-AND BE THE FIRST TO BRING IN THE GOOD DIFFERENCE in your marriage.
+AND BE THE FIRST TO BRING IN THE GOOD in your marriage.

 - Celebrate every change: There is a time for everything.
 A time to be single and a time to married.
 A time to be the two of you in the house and a time where the house will be super noisy with kids.
 Sooner than later, you will be empty nesters.
 Celebrate change.